dentropy/truffle_tutorial/README.md

     5. Now deploy  the example smart contracts
     	1. ```truffle migrate --reset```

-<p><b>ATTENTION</b> - the following activities will RESET your MetaMask Acount.
-If you're already using MetaMask to manage your Ethereum Wallet, you're going to have to find and ensure you have your SEEDPHRASE before doing any of the following activities.
-Going forward with this tutorial is at your own risk and may cause loss of any tokens already attributed to your MetaMask Account.   <b>when in doubt</b> - <u>don't proceed</u>!</p>

 <p>With your Tuffle contracts successfully deployed, you are now ready to access them via a web browser.  <b>REMINDER</b>: You must have <a href="https://metamask.io/" target="_blank">MetaMask</a> installed and set to your local machine as it's network.  <b>http://127.0.0.1:8545</b>.
 If you don't know how to set the network to local node (<a href="https://metamask.helpscoutdocs.com/article/29-using-a-local-node" target="_blank">read this support article on MetaMask.io</a>) You'll have to add the seed phrase from the terminal where you launched <i>ganache-cli</i> and set a password for this to work.</p>